 …And if they have no viable solution at that time?
 Well, lead plaintiff’s attorney Elizbaeth Cabraser thinks that the vehicles which aren’t fixed will need to be removed from the road.
 Further, Cabraser advocates that consumers should receive buybacks for those vehicles.

 Albuquerque Personal Injury Attorney

-Baskerville Law is a personal injury law office, serving injured clients in the Albuquerque metro area.
-If you have been injured in an accident, contact Baskerville Law LLC today.
-Our Albuquerque personal injury attorney provides free consultations, so that Albuquerque community members are aware of their legal rights and options.
+Baskerville Law LLC is a personal injury law office, serving injured car accident clients in the Albuquerque metro area.
+If you have been injured in an accident, contact us today.
+Auto accident injury case consultations with attorney Rob Baskerville are always 100% free.